(866) 678-8505

 Here are the most common issues causing your car to squeal when driving:

 • Brake pad wear: Brake pads slowly deteriorate over time.
-When a brake pad is at the point of replacement, it intentionally releases a squealing noise that doesn’t stop until you replace it.
+When a brake pad is at the point of replacement, it intentionally releases a squeaking noise that doesn’t stop until you replace it.

-• Slipping Serpentine belt: A slipping serpentine belt can cause squealing or squeaking noises in a car due to friction and misplacement.
-If the belt is loose, and slips, it can cause extra friction, leading to a burning rubber smell and a squealing noise as the belt deteriorates.
+• Slipping Serpentine belt: A slipping serpentine belt can cause squeaking or squeaking noises in a car due to friction and misplacement.
+If the belt is loose, and slips, it can cause extra friction, leading to a burning rubber smell and a squeaking noise as the belt deteriorates.

 Find Professional Help